TosbackCgusBridge-Bot/CGUs-versions/Cnn/Privacy Policy.md

 You may also find more information about entities involved in online advertising and additional choices you may make through the Network Advertising Initiative ("NAI") at the NAI site.

-The tools provided on the Ad Choices page, as well as the DAA opt-out page and the NAI opt-out page, are provided by third parties, not Turner.
+The tools provided on the AdChoices page, as well as the DAA opt-out page and the NAI opt-out page, are provided by third parties, not Turner.
 Turner does not control or operate these tools or the choices that advertisers and others provide through these tools.

 **Mobile Device Advertising and Tracking**